 In 1964 the creation of Rock Mechanics and Explosives Research Center was established by Dr. George Clark.
 Originally RMERC was housed in the Buehler building on Rolla Street and moved into this site over a period of time.

-In 2016 RMERC students compted against other university teams in a contest at the International Manufacturing Technology show to see which team could correclty assemble a waterjet cutting systme in the fastest time.
+In 2016 RMERC students competed against other university teams in a contest at the International Manufacturing Technology Show to see which team could correctly assemble a waterjet cutting system in the fastest time.
 Our team won the contest and with it the prize of a WARDjet and accessories valued at $89,000.

 In 2019 Dr. Andreas Eckert was named the new Center director and changed the name of the center to Energetic Materials, Rock Characterizaiton and Geomechanics.
 The name change was done to reflect on the primary focus and emphasis on research that is done by the current researchers.